Itera/docker-intro-workshop/README.md

 Solutions can be found in the corresponding solution folder for each task.

+## Slides from presentation

+Slides for the accompanying presentation can be found here: https://slides.com/leroise/dockerbasics

 ## Prerequisites

 Each task assumes that you have Docker installed.